cfpb/design-manual/global-elements/heroes.md

 <h3> Parts of the hero</h3>

 <h4>Heading</h4>
-- Headings should communicate what the user can learn from this page or the benefit the page provides or (for example, headings should not be the name of the tool)
+- Headings should communicate what the user can learn from this page or the benefit the page provides
 - Headings should be a single phrase, preferably one line at the largest breakpoint
 - One-line heading: 43 characters maximum at largest breakpoint
 - Two-line heading: 86 characters maximum at largest breakpoint
 - Add something about avoiding orphans

 <h4>Subheading</h4>
-  - Content should be short, enticing, and build upon the heading describing the value of the page
+- Content should be brief, enticing, and build upon the heading to describe the value of the page
 - Subheading for heroes with a one-line heading: 25 characters (minimum) and 105 characters (maximum)
 - Subheading for heroes with a two-line heading: 165 characters (minimum) and 185 characters (maximum)
 - Add something about avoiding orphans